 I’m typically used to riding longboards with big and obvious drop downs from the trucks to the main deck.
 On this longboard, the drop is very slight and subtle.
 You can definitely feel it but it is not blatantly obvious from a casual glance at the board.

 Taking the Sector 9 Dropper out on the road, I was very impressed at the carving capability.
 With the slightest shift of my weight, this longboard instantly responded turning quickly and smoothly.
 The video below is from one of my friends who took out his board for a longboarding session over the weekend.

 I also attempted some slides with the Dropper because whenever a longboard has Sector 9 Butterballs, it’s a requirement that you have to slide with the board to get a full feel for it.
 I was not surprised at all at how easy it was to kick out the back end and initiate slides on the Sector 9 Dropper.

 The rocker mold helps keep the longboard stable during the entire sliding process from initiating to coming out of the slide.
 One advantage that I forgot to mention before is that this longboard is twin-tip which means it can be ridden forward and backward equally which is definitely an advantage for sliding.

 With a rocker mold, twin tip design, and butterball wheels, the Sector 9 Dropper was made for free riders looking to throw some tricks or pull some long, insane slides on their board.

 That is not to discount other riders though.
 The Sector 9 Dropper performed superbly in carving and downhill and would make anybody happy with its overall performance.

 If you are even thinking about wanting to slide or you simply want a very responsive board that’s excellent at carving and is very stable, this is the longboard for you.

 For some, the price might be a factor.
-In that case, I recommend the cheaper Sector 9 Mini Shaka as that longboard excels at much the same areas that the Dropper does.
+In that case, I recommend Sector 9 Mini Shaka as that longboard excels at much the same areas that the Dropper does.